-- Don't prolong mechanical ventilation by over-use of sedatives and bed rest.
+Don't prolong mechanical ventilation by over-use of sedatives and/or analgesics and bed rest.

 Maintaining critically ill patients in an immobile or minimally mobile state during care may potentiate muscle loss and deconditioning.
-Excessive and/or prolonged use of sedatives is associated with worse outcomes, including increased delirium, excessive use of diagnostic imaging for coma, increased number of tracheostomies, greater duration of mechanical ventilation and ICU length-of-stay. - Don't continue mechanical ventilation without a daily assessment for the patient's ability to breathe spontaneously.
+Excessive and/or prolonged use of sedatives is associated with worse outcomes, including increased delirium, excessive use of diagnostic imaging for coma, increased number of tracheostomies, greater duration of mechanical ventilation and ICU length-of-stay.

+Don't continue mechanical ventilation without a daily assessment for the patient's ability to breathe spontaneously using coordinated spontaneous breathing and awakening trials.
 Screening for readiness for liberation from mechanical ventilation with spontaneous breathing trials allows clinicians earlier recognition of patients that may be liberated from mechanical ventilation.

-Don't order routine chest radiographs for critically ill patients, except to answer a specific clinical question.
+Don't order routine investigations including chest radiographs or blood tests in critically ill patients, except to answer a specific clinical question.